-- Communication and interaction, for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties - Cognition and learning, for example, dyslexia, dyspraxia - Social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD), - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy - Moderate/severe/profound and multiple learning difficulties
+- Communication and interaction, for example, autism and speech and language difficulties. - Cognition and learning, for example, dyslexia, dyspraxia. - Social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD). - Sensory and/or physical needs, for example, visual impairments, hearing impairments and processing difficulties. - Moderate/severe/profound and multiple learning difficulties